rcfdtools/R.LTWB/.datasets/IDEAM_Impute/Impute_Outlier_IQR_Cap_Pivot_TMN_CON.csv.md

-### Method 6 - Impute missing values with Exponential (Weighted) Moving Average - EWM
+### Method 6 - Impute missing values with Exponential (Weighted) Moving Average - EWM = 3
+According to this technique, the missing values are imputed using the moving average values in the time series and the missing values at the start are not filled but the series are completed fillet to the end.

 ![R.LTWB](Impute_MeanEWM_Outlier_IQR_Cap_Pivot_TMN_CON.csv.png)